purushartha01/Talent-Skills-Alliance/README.md

-Steps to use this template
+Steps to install and use the Talent & Skills Alliance Portal: